iconara/athena-guide-site/README.md

 $ git subtree pull --prefix content content master --squash
 ```

+If you want to pull in content from a different branch just replace `master` with the name of a branch from [iconara/athena-guide-content](https://github.com/iconara/athena-guide-content/branches).

 ## Deployment

 Push the repository to GitHub and Amplify Console will build and deploy.
 See `config/hosting.cnf.yml`.